hirosystems/stacks.js/README.md

 1. transform a JSON profile into signed tokens
 1. recover a JSON profile from signed tokens
 1. validate signed profile tokens

+*Note: this document uses ES6 in its examples but it is compiled down to and is perfectly compatible with use of Javascript (ES5).
+If you're using the latter, you'll just have to make a few adjustments to the examples below (e.g. use "let" instead of "var").*

 ## Getting Started